I Want To...

 What is the treatment for invasive mammary carcinoma?

 Invasive mammary carcinoma is treated with a lumpectomy or mastectomy, depending on the size and location of the tumor.
 Your oncology team also may recommend chemotherapy and/or radiation, hormonal therapy or biologic targeted therapy.
-Sometimes an MRI is done to help determine the diameter of the tumor.
-Lobular cancer cells grow differently and a traditional mammogram may not reveal its large size.

 What is the prognosis for invasive mammary carcinoma?

 Prognosis depends on individual markers, including the staging of your tumor.
 Your physician will discuss your prognosis with you.
+In general, with modern treatments, the prognosis of invasive mammary carcinoma is similar to ductal and lobular carcinoma.